 Pinterest also has App pins, which allow sharing and downloading apps directly from the Pinterest home fee.

 Pinterest has a very comprehensive and regularly updated Best practices page (2).

 This page will give you some basic understanding of the ways you can promote your content on Pinterest.
 For this article, I will just emphasize the essential recommendations.

 1. SEO (search engine optimization) of your pins, posts, images, boards is the key to huge traffic from Pinterest.
-If you want to learn everything about Pinterest SEO and attract the targeted audience from this platform for free, this is the best place for you.
+This is the best chance for you to learn everything about Pinterest SEO and attract the target audience from this platform for free.

 There are some pretty simple ways to do keyword research on Pinterest.
 A little more complicated part is how you use these keywords because there are so many places where you can apply keywords to help your pins rank on Pinterest.